Non-Hodgkin Lymphoma: The Basics

 Treatment depends on the type of NHL and the stage of cancer.

-- Chemotherapy is the most commonly used treatment.
+- Chemotherapy is the most used treatment.

 - Immunotherapy/Targeted Therapy uses the body’s own immune system to attack cancer cells, in combination with medications, to kill cancer cells.